 All successful candidates must:

-- Be entering their sophomore, junior, or senior year of undergraduate study, or be enrolled in a graduate program for the current academic year
+- Entering your sophomore, junior, or senior year of undergraduate study, or be enrolled in a graduate program for the 2021-2022 academic year

-- Be attending full-time at an accredited four-year college or university in the U.S.
+- Attending full-time at an accredited four-year college or university in the U.S.

 - Have received an honorable discharge; must be a veteran in good standing